utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Adding a collection from the API Builder

 You can add collections from the API Builder.
 Collection Editors must [request to add a collection](#requesting-to-add-a-collection-from-the-api-builder).

-After you add a collection, you can select the collection in the left sidebar to view its documentation.
-In the documentation, select **Try Request** next to a request to open it in a new tab.
-If a request has a saved example, you can also select **Try Example** to open the example in a new tab.

 To add a collection to the Private API Network from the API Builder, do the following: